Juggalo Championship Wrestling: Running full-time (2010–present)

 In January 2010, the company announced plans to run full-time and launched the JCW Wrestling School with Kevin Canady as head trainer.
 That August, Juggalo Championship Wrestling began a video distributing partnership with HighSpots.com.
-On December 22, it began running biweekly events at The Modern Exchange in Southgate, Michigan.
+On December 22, the promotion began running biweekly events at The Modern Exchange in Southgate, Michigan.
 All shows are planned to be taped and released on DVD.
 Scott Hall was made Executive Consultant to Juggalo Championship Wrestling in February 2011.
 Later that month, Vampiro came out of retirement and returned as both a wrestler and a company consultant.
 He raised hopes of developing talent, taking the company international, and, more specifically, bringing it to Latin America.

 The company held its first internet pay-per-view, called Hatchet Attacks, on March 26, 2011.
 The event was filmed and shown live online by the venue The Rave.
 Juggalo Championship Wrestling later launched its own broadcasting website for its bi-weekly events, and transmitted its first self-produced internet pay-per-view on April 6.
 JCW would go on to hold more self-produced internet pay-per-views on April 20, May 4, May 18, June 30, July 20 and 28, 2011.
 The "F*ck The Police" internet pay-per-view would prove to be their final internet pay-per-view until holding another in May 2012 at the Hatchet Attacks supershow.
 The 2012 Gathering of the Juggalos was heavily hyped for a first ever face-off between Corporal Robinson and The Rude Boy, both JCW legends.
 The match did not take place as planned due to Corporal Robinson being released from JCW, with Psychopathic Records officially announcing that Robinson had departed from the company.
 At the 2013 Gathering of the Juggalos it was announced that Evil Dead and Mad Man Pondo were inducted into the new JCW Hall of Fame, being the first two inductees.

 On June 10, 2024, the company announced that they would be launching a new series called Lunacy.
 Initially airing on a bi-weekly basis before switching to being a weekly show, Lunacy premiered on August 28, 2024.

 In February 2025, JCW content was added to Highspots TV including various DVD events, pay-per-views, and SlamTV! episodes.

-On October 26, 2025, it was announced that Vince Russo, a high profile pro wrestling writer and booker, was announced as an investor in JCW.
+On October 26, 2025, it was announced that Vince Russo, a high-profile pro wrestling writer and booker, was announced as an investor in JCW.

+On July 16, 2026, JCW launched a new website with the url jcwlunacy.net.